Athletics Federation of Nigeria

 The Athletics Federation of Nigeria is the governing body for the sport of athletics in Nigeria.
 It is a member of the Confederation of African Athletics and the International Association of Athletics Federations.

 It was founded as the Central Committee of the Amateur Athletic Association of Nigeria in 1944.
+AFN organizes the annual AFN Golden League competition which is a domestic competition with a similar format to the now defunct IAAF Golden League.
+In 2017, Ibrahim Shehu Gusau was elected the president of the body.
+As at July 2024, Tonobok Okowa is the AFN's president.

 The AFN is headquartered at the Nigeria National Stadium in Garki, Abuja.

-It organizes the annual AFN Golden League competition which is a domestic competition with a similar format to the now defunct IAAF Golden League.

-Its president has been Ibrahim Shehu Gusau since 2017 till date.